wesleyegberto/java-new-features/java-20/README.md

        * the binding will remains until the child thread are finished and we can use `StructuredTaskScoped.join` to ensure that the child threads will terminate before `run`/`call`
      * when we try to access a scoped value not shared with current thread an exception `NoSuchElementException` will be thrown
+* Structured concurrency (second incubator)
+  * no changes in API since JDK 19
+  * added support to inheritance of scoped values

 ## Links